 National Bridge Inventory: Michigan

-- This is down from 1,251 bridges classified as structurally deficient in 2014.
+- This is up from 1,196 bridges classified as structurally deficient in 2018.

 |County||Year Built||Daily Crossings||Type of Bridge||Location|

 |Wayne||1970||78,863||Urban Interstate||I-96 WB Main Rdwy over M-39 (Southfield Expr)|